whispir/api/source/includes/_messages.md

 }
 ```

-### What is Whispir doing here ?
+### So what happens in the background ?
 * Whispir looks for the contact based on the MRI value in the given workspace (only).
 * It loads all the devices under that contact
 * Filters them down to the device(s) that has the same appId as passed in the message payload Or set in the template
 * Sends a push to all the device(s) matched in the previous step.
-* There is NO option to sepcifically pick a single device.
+* There is NO option to specifically pick a single device.
 If you need to do that, just register only 1 device for that contact.
-* If Whispir does not find any devices under the said contact, the status will be PENDING and the info will be "No valid receipients found for this message"
+* If Whispir does not find any devices under the said contact, the message status will be "PENDING" and the info will be "No valid receipients found for this message"

+### Notes
+* You must register your app with Whispir under the `\apps` endpoint.
+Refer to <a href="#apps">Apps</a>
+* You must register the device token generated by your app with Whispir as a contact's device.
+Refer to <a href="#contact-devices">Contact Devices</a>
+* You must be sending the push to a contact MRI only.
+So, refer to the <a href="#contacts">Contacts</a> for getting the MRI value.
+* The maximum push content length is 256 bytes for both IOS and Android.
+This includes the payload structure as well.
+* Whispir allows sending of custom message attributes with the payload, however these are not available by default, and needs to be configured by Whispir for you.
+* Support for other mobile app platforms (Windows is provided upon request via separate enablement process.

 ## Web and Social Messaging